 "An unregistered license plate should not be a death sentence," Johnson said in a statement.
 "Another Black man has died at the hands of police, and the officer in this video has got to be held accountable."

-Winstrom declined to make a connection between Lyoya's death and the killing of Floyd, whose murder by a Minneapolis police officer who knelt on him in May 2020 sparked massive global protests against police brutality.
+Winstrom declined to make a connection between Lyoya's death and the killing of Floyd, whose murder by a Minneapolis police officer who used a knee chokehold on him in May 2020 sparked massive global protests against police brutality.